haaboo/r/_episodes/05-Dataframes.md

 ~~~
-summary(diamonds)
+summary(gapminder)
 ~~~
 {: .language-r}

 ~~~
-     carat               cut        color        clarity
- Min.   :0.2000   Fair     : 1610   D: 6775   SI1    :13065
- 1st Qu.:0.4000   Good     : 4906   E: 9797   VS2    :12258
- Median :0.7000   Very Good:12082   F: 9542   SI2    : 9194
- Mean   :0.7979   Premium  :13791   G:11292   VS1    : 8171
- 3rd Qu.:1.0400   Ideal    :21551   H: 8304   VVS2   : 5066
- Max.   :5.0100                     I: 5422   VVS1   : 3655
-                                    J: 2808   (Other): 2531
-     depth           table           price             x
- Min.   :43.00   Min.   :43.00   Min.   :  326   Min.   : 0.000
- 1st Qu.:61.00   1st Qu.:56.00   1st Qu.:  950   1st Qu.: 4.710
- Median :61.80   Median :57.00   Median : 2401   Median : 5.700
- Mean   :61.75   Mean   :57.46   Mean   : 3933   Mean   : 5.731
- 3rd Qu.:62.50   3rd Qu.:59.00   3rd Qu.: 5324   3rd Qu.: 6.540
+   country           continent              year         lifeExp
+ Length:1704        Length:1704        Min.   :1952   Min.   :23.60
+ Class :character   Class :character   1st Qu.:1966   1st Qu.:48.20
+ Mode  :character   Mode  :character   Median :1980   Median :60.71
+                                       Mean   :1980   Mean   :59.47
+                                       3rd Qu.:1993   3rd Qu.:70.85
- Max.   :79.00   Max.   :95.00   Max.   :18823   Max.   :10.740
+                                       Max.   :2007   Max.   :82.60

-       y                z
+      pop              gdpPercap
- Min.   : 0.000   Min.   : 0.000
+ Min.   :6.001e+04   Min.   :   241.2
- 1st Qu.: 4.720   1st Qu.: 2.910
+ 1st Qu.:2.794e+06   1st Qu.:  1202.1
- Median : 5.710   Median : 3.530
+ Median :7.024e+06   Median :  3531.8
- Mean   : 5.735   Mean   : 3.539
+ Mean   :2.960e+07   Mean   :  7215.3
- 3rd Qu.: 6.540   3rd Qu.: 4.040
+ 3rd Qu.:1.959e+07   3rd Qu.:  9325.5
- Max.   :58.900   Max.   :31.800
+ Max.   :1.319e+09   Max.   :113523.1
 ~~~
 {: .output}

+## Factors

+One special type of data in R is a *factor*, which is most often used in statistical modelling for categorical data.
+We can look at what these are by explicitly reading part of our data frame in as a factor.

-> ## Challenge 1
+> ## Challenge 2
+> Read in a new gapminder data frame with the continent column as a factor using
 >
+> ~~~
+> gapminder_factor <- read_csv("data/gapminder.csv", col_types = cols(continent = col_factor()))
+> ~~~
+> {: .language-r}
-> What does the output from `summary(diamonds)` show you?
-Why do you think it has a different format
+> What does the output from `glimpse` and `summary` on this new data frame show you?
+How is it different from
-> for different columns?
+> our original `gapminder` data frame and why do you think it has a different format for different columns?
 >
-> > ## Solution to Challenge 1
+> > ## Solution to Challenge 2
 > > The output from `summary()` changes depending on the class of the data in the column.
 For the numeric
 > > columns it shows the minimum, maximum, mean and quartile values.
-For the others, it shows a count
+For the factor column, it shows a count
-> > of the contents.
+> > of each category.
+For the character column it cannot provide any useful summary.
 > {: .solution}
 {: .challenge}

-## Factors

-The `cut`, `color`, and `clarity` columns in the `diamonds` data set might be a little confusing.
-What is this `<ord>` type, and why are they summarised as a count of the individual terms?
-These columns are each *factors* (specifically ordered factors, hence the `<ord>`), which usually look like character data, but are typically used to represent categorical information.
+Let's look at what has changed in this column.

 ~~~
-class(diamonds$cut)
+class(gapminder_factor$continent)
 ~~~
 {: .language-r}

 ~~~
-[1] "ordered" "factor"
+[1] "factor"
 ~~~
 {: .output}

 ~~~
-diamonds$cut
+gapminder_factor$continent
 ~~~
 {: .language-r}

 ~~~
- [1] Ideal     Premium   Good      Premium   Good      Very Good Very Good
- [8] Very Good Fair      Very Good Good      Ideal     Premium   Ideal
-[15] Premium   Premium   Ideal     Good      Good      Very Good Good
-[22] Very Good Very Good Very Good Very Good Very Good Premium   Very Good
-[29] Very Good Very Good Very Good Very Good Very Good Very Good Very Good
-[36] Good      Good      Good      Very Good Ideal     Ideal     Ideal
-[43] Good      Good      Good      Premium   Very Good Good      Very Good
-[50] Very Good Very Good Ideal     Ideal     Premium   Premium   Ideal
-[57] Premium   Very Good Very Good Good      Ideal     Premium   Ideal
-[64] Ideal     Premium   Ideal     Ideal     Very Good Premium   Premium
-[71] Very Good Very Good Premium   Premium   Good      Very Good Very Good
-[78] Very Good Very Good Very Good
+ [1] Asia     Asia     Asia     Asia     Asia     Asia     Asia
+ [8] Asia     Asia     Asia     Asia     Asia     Europe   Europe
+[15] Europe   Europe   Europe   Europe   Europe   Europe   Europe
+[22] Europe   Europe   Europe   Africa   Africa   Africa   Africa
+[29] Africa   Africa   Africa   Africa   Africa   Africa   Africa
+[36] Africa   Africa   Africa   Africa   Africa   Africa   Africa
+[43] Africa   Africa   Africa   Africa   Africa   Africa   Americas
+[50] Americas Americas Americas Americas Americas Americas Americas
+[57] Americas Americas Americas Americas Oceania  Oceania  Oceania
+[64] Oceania  Oceania  Oceania  Oceania  Oceania  Oceania  Oceania
+[71] Oceania  Oceania  Europe   Europe   Europe   Europe   Europe
+[78] Europe   Europe   Europe
- [ reached getOption("max.print") -- omitted 53860 entries ]
+ [ reached getOption("max.print") -- omitted 1624 entries ]
-Levels: Fair < Good < Very Good < Premium < Ideal
+Levels: Asia Europe Africa Americas Oceania
 ~~~
 {: .output}

-Here you can see that the `cut` column in the `diamonds` data set appears to be a character vector, listing the quality of the diamond's cut.
-In the final line, you can see that there are a set of levels of this factor: "Fair < Good < Very Good < Premium < Ideal".
+Here you can see that the `continent` column in the `gapminder_factor` data set is a factor that lists the continent the country is in.
+In the final line, you can see that it lists the possible categories of the data with `Levels: Asia Europe Africa Americas Oceania`.
 The levels of this factor can also be accessed using:

 ~~~
-levels(diamonds$cut)
+levels(gapminder_factor$continent)
 ~~~
 {: .language-r}

 ~~~
-[1] "Fair"      "Good"      "Very Good" "Premium"   "Ideal"
+[1] "Asia"     "Europe"   "Africa"   "Americas" "Oceania"
 ~~~
 {: .output}